ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### Sources

-ExternalDNS can monitor several different types of Kubernetes resources used to expose an application, among the supported ones we can find `Ingress`, `Services`, Gateway's `HTTPRoute` and also Traefik's own `IngressRoute` (the one I used in the preceding blog posts to expose my services).
+ExternalDNS can monitor several different types of Kubernetes resources used to expose an application, among the supported ones we can find `Ingress`, `Services`, Gateway's `HTTPRoute` and also Traefik's own `IngressRoute` (the one I used in the preceding blog posts to expose services).

-A source represents a single resource type that ExternalDNS watches for changes and is then used to construct the DNS records that will be synched in the DNS provider.
-The sources ExternalNDS watches are configurable and it supports multiple sources.
+A source represents a single Kubernetes resource type that ExternalDNS watches for changes and is then used to construct the DNS records that will be synched in the DNS provider.
+The sources that ExternalDNS monitors are configurable, and it supports multiple types of sources.

 {{<tip>}}
 The list of supported sources can be found in the [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/sources/sources/).